Tips & Tricks, Teachers, Schools, Anxiety 5 minute read

 2. Respect your students' feelings

-When anxiety symptoms begin to present themselves, it’s important to recognise and acknowledge the emotion behind these behaviours.
-This shows the student you’re aware and can empathise with their situation.
+When anxiety symptoms begin to present themselves, we can begin to recognise and acknowledge the emotion behind these behaviours.
+This shows the student we’re aware and can empathise with their situation.

 3. Know your classroom expectations and accommodations